Trevor Bolder: Biography

 Bolder was born in Kingston upon Hull, East Riding of Yorkshire, England.
-His father was a trumpet player, and other members of his family too were musicians.
+His father was a trumpet player, and other members of his family were also musicians.
 He played cornet in the school band and was active in his local R&B scene in the mid-1960s.
 Inspired by the Beatles, in 1964 he formed his first band with his brother and took up the bass guitar.

 He first came to prominence in the Rats, which also featured fellow Hull musician Mick Ronson on lead guitar.
 In 1971 Bolder was called in to replace Tony Visconti in David Bowie's backing band, which would soon be known as the Spiders from Mars; he subsequently appeared in D. A. Pennebaker's 1973 documentary and concert movie Ziggy Stardust and the Spiders from Mars.
 He is name-checked as "Weird" (Bowie's stage nickname for Bolder) in the song "Ziggy Stardust", in the lyrics "Ziggy played guitar, jamming good with Weird and Gilly, and the Spiders from Mars".
 Bolder "never looked comfortable as a glam-rock mannequin, tottering behind Ziggy Stardust in platform boots and a rainbow-hued outfit of latex and glitter".

 Bolder's bass (and occasional trumpet) work appeared on the studio albums Hunky Dory (1971), The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972), Aladdin Sane (1973), and Pin Ups (1973), the Spiders' swan song with their leader.
 He went on to play on Mick Ronson's 1974 album Slaughter on 10th Avenue which made the British Top Ten.